About

 Prior to moving to NYC, Clara was based in the Washington, D.C. area as a Producer at Green Buzz Agency, where she created documentary style videos for major brands and nonprofits, including Upworthy and Make-A-Wish.
 She has also written and/or done multimedia work for National Journal, The Indianapolis Star, USA Today, The Philadelphia Inquirer, Pittsburgh Post-Gazette, Pittsburgh Tribune-Review, Patriot-News, Morning Call, Capitolwire, Northern Virginia Magazine, 88.1 WVPE NPR, the Reno Gazette-Journal, NDtv News and the oldest collegiate publication in the United States, Scholastic magazine.

 Clara really likes coffee, and once bought everything on the menu at Starbucks because she had extra monopoly money at school and wanted to find out what her favorite drink actually was.
-It cost her $134.80.
-She also enjoys cooking and a good book.
-She is not one of those freak people who enjoys running, but she does it anyway, because it is good for you, or something like that.
-Her middle name is Lucille, which invariably comes up in conversation, so now you know.
+It cost her $134.80 and most days she still drinks it black.
+She also enjoys traveling and a good book.
+She has summited Kilimanjaro, and recently ran her first marathon.

-Clara does not feel that autobiographies – especially at her age – should be taken seriously.
+Clara does not feel that autobiographies – or life – should be taken seriously.